arthurjoseph17/arthurjoseph17/workbooks/vm-authentication-failures.md

 ⚡ Use Cases

-Detecting brute force login attempts from specific geographies.

-Identifying top targeted accounts or devices by failed attempts.

-Spotting suspicious login failures from regions outside normal business operations.

-Supporting incident response by providing quick visual context of where attacks originate.
+Detect brute-force sources and geographies with high failure volume

+Identify noisy IPs to block or rate-limit at the edge

+Compare failure spikes to maintenance windows or policy changes

+Pivot from a hotspot to RemoteIP for deeper IR triage

 🧩 Tips

-Add filters for DeviceName or AccountType to drill into high-value systems.
+Add filters for DeviceName, AccountName, or ActionType variants to drill in

-Pair this workbook with alerts on repeated failures to proactively flag attacks.

-Cross-reference with successful logins to see if failures led to eventual compromise.
+Pair with a successful logon workbook to check if failures led to compromise

-Consider enriching further with threat intel feeds for known malicious IP ranges.
+Feed known-bad IP ranges into the geoip watchlist or a companion TI table